vite-pwa/docs/frameworks/nuxt.md

 - Service worker registration status via `swActivated` and `registrationError` properties.
 - Service worker registration via `getSWActivated` function.

-You will need to activate `pwa.installPrompt` property in your Nuxt config file to enable `beforeinstallprompt` event interception: configure `true` or the key name used in local storage to store the `beforeinstallprompt` cancellation for your install prompt/widget.
+You will need to activate `pwa.client.installPrompt` property in your Nuxt config file to enable `beforeinstallprompt` event interception: configure `true` or the key name used in local storage to store the `beforeinstallprompt` cancellation for your install prompt/widget.

 Additionally, you can also configure periodic sync for updates, you can enable it via `pwa.periodicSyncForUpdates` property in your Nuxt config file: configure the interval in seconds in previous property.